Shanghai Planetarium, Shanghai, China

 Shanghai Planetarium is a proposed astronomy and planetary science museum, which will be part of the Shanghai Science and Technology Museum.
 The planetarium will be located in Shanghai's Lingang district, close to the central business district.

 Ennead Architects won an international competition to design the iconic structure to highlight the scientific and technological prowess of the Shanghai museum, as well as provide the city with a distinct building.

 The planetarium is the second in China, and set to be one of the biggest and most advanced planetariums in the world.
-The museum is expected to be completed by 2018, roughly after two years of construction, which is scheduled to begin in 2016.

 Shanghai planetarium design details